White House eyes new climate change strategies in Biden bill | Headlines

 - United States

-The White House is zeroing in on a package of clean energy strategies for President Joe Biden's big domestic policy bill that officials believe could reach similar greenhouse gas emission reduction goals as an initial proposal that was quashed by opposition.
+The White House is zeroing in on a package of clean energy strategies for President Joe Biden's big domestic policy bill that officials believe could reach similar greenhouse gas emission reduction goals as an initial proposal that was quashed by opposition from a centrist Democrat.

 "The president and I and our administration are unwavering in our commitment to these issues.
 Absolutely unwavering,'' she said.
 "But you know, there's an old saying, you don't want to watch sausage be made and you don't want to watch a bill being made."
 A cornerstone of Biden's climate change strategy had been a clean energy plan that would have rewarded power providers that use clean sources and penalized those that don't.